 The engine idling speed must be correctly adjusted before checking and adjusting the throttle cable free play.

-1. Loosen the locknut.

-- To increase the throttle cable free play, turn the adjusting nut in direction (a).
-To decrease the throttle cable free play, turn the adjusting nut in direction (b). - 3.
-Tighten the locknut.
+- 1. Loosen the locknut. - 2.
+To increase the throttle cable free play, turn the adjusting nut in direction (a).
+To decrease the throttle cable free play, turn the adjusting nut in direction (b).